fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

 https://www.youtube.com/watch?v=ebZzVAZC7tc

+For when you accidentally forget `-m` in `github commit -m 'add new commit'`.

-In the video he talks about 2 modes, there are more modes.
+(In the video he talks about 2 modes, there are more modes, but those modes are only needed if you want to get really good about using vi/vim.)

 ## Show – Date and Time (if we have time)

 * Working with dates and time.
 * Dealing with dates is a major problem.
-List problems.
+(List some problems.)
 * How to avoid many of the problems.
 Tests, tests and a declarative approach.

 ## Show – Unit Testing